 Please consult Section 8 of each

-function document for further information.
+routine document for further information.

-The documentation search facility may be used to return lists of those functions that have been threaded using OpenMP in NAG code in multithreaded NAG Library implementations or via vendor BLAS or LAPACK implementations.
+The documentation search facility may be used to return lists of those routines that have been threaded using OpenMP in NAG code in multithreaded NAG Library implementations or via vendor BLAS or LAPACK implementations.
 You may use the keywords smp, nagsmp or lapacksmp optionally combined with the keywords =fl or =cl.

 For example search.html?q=smp gives a full list, or